Forthcoming May 2025 with the University of British Columbia Press!

 The book plays particular attention to the use of art to forge ties between Canada and Mexico, as well as how art was mobilized to construct and circulate ideas about North American identity.
 Beyond demonstrating how exhibitions communicated government-supported narratives about North American economic integration, Trading on Art also reveals how art served as a venue for dissent about free trade.

-Comprised of six chapters, an introduction and an epigraph, the book addresses developments from the 1980s through the first decade of the twenty-first century.
+Comprised of six chapters, an introduction and an epilogue, the book addresses developments from the 1980s through the first decade of the twenty-first century.
 Case studies include state-sponsored exhibitions that emerged in the wake of the North American Free Trade Agreement and functioned as overt envoys of cultural diplomacy.
 Through analysis of art, exhibitions, and museum initiatives, the book demonstrates art as a vital media in which free trade and ideas about North America were negotiated.